Alonso-del-Arte/testing-framework/README.md

 Obviously this testing framework is a test dependency and should be put in test libraries rather than source libraries.
-However, other items in the `org.testframe`, like the warnings library, are meant to be source libraries.
+However, other items in the `org.testframe` namespace, like the warnings library, are meant to be source libraries.
+Those will be provided in separate JARs.

+## Release history

+* Early users beta, December 30, 2023.
+This was very bare bones.
+* 0.95, March 30, 2024.
+This was much closer to usable.
+* 1.0, July 10, 2024.
+Pretty much everything I wanted the first official release to have.
+* 1.01, March 3, 2025.
+I discovered `assertInRange()` was missing the customized
+messages for parameters of type `double`, so I patched that.